ashleysally00/soundguard-genai-agent/README.md

 - **Step 3: Audio Understanding** - Uses YAMNet to classify emergency sounds, with a ground truth fallback for reliability.
 - **Step 4: Few-Shot Prompting** - Generates natural-language alerts based on detected sounds.
 - **Step 5: Function Calling/Agents** - Simulates a smart home agent that responds to emergencies with actions like locking doors and calling authorities.

 ## Challenges and Solutions
-YAMNet’s classification performance on ESC-50 was limited due to a domain mismatch (AudioSet vs. ESC-50) and uncalibrated scores, as noted in the [YAMNet documentation](https://tfhub.dev/google/yamnet/1).
-To address this, we implemented a ground truth fallback in Step 3, using ESC-50 labels to flag emergencies when YAMNet’s confidence is low (< 0.02).
-This ensures the pipeline works for the demo, as detailed in the notebook’s “Notes on YAMNet Classification Challenges” section.
+YAMNet struggled to classify ESC-50 emergency sounds accurately, sometimes labeling sounds like glass breaking as “Silence” or sirens as unrelated noises.
+This happened because YAMNet was trained on AudioSet’s noisy YouTube clips, which differ from ESC-50’s clean, short recordings, and its confidence scores are often low (e.g., 0.01) even for correct predictions, as noted in the [YAMNet documentation](https://github.com/tensorflow/models/tree/master/research/audioset/yamnet).
+To fix this, we added a fallback in Step 3: if YAMNet’s confidence is below 0.02, we use ESC-50’s known labels (e.g., siren) to flag emergencies reliably.
+This ensured the Hugging Face demo worked smoothly.
+See the Kaggle notebook’s “Notes on YAMNet Classification Challenges” in Step 3 for details.

 ## Future Work
 - Fine-tune YAMNet on ESC-50 to improve classification accuracy.